-- Alongside a leafy green salad like an arugula salad, lemon kale salad, or shredded sprout salad.
+- Alongside a leafy green salad like an arugula salad or lemon kale salad.

 This meat-free dish can be eaten alone as a light meat-free meal or served as a side for all sorts of mains, including chicken, pork, fish, and more!
 Looking for more vegetarian meal inspiration?
 You might like this zucchini tomato pasta or one-pot chili mac n’ cheese!
 Alternatively, browse through my entire collection of meat-free recipes!

 Let me know in the comments what your favorite way to enjoy this cauliflower risotto is!